My grandfather taught me that word when I was young, meaning that everything around us is on fire, but we’re not stopping. Carry on.

 And then, without hesitation, we gave it up for someone else’s addictions and kids who needed rescuing.
 When their own grandmother wouldn’t do it, we built a ‘sensible house’ in the ‘sensible suburbs’ and did what needed to be done.

-I would make that choice again, no doubt, but it came with trade-offs I didn’t really grasp at the time.
+I would make that choice again, no doubt, but it came with trade-offs I didn’t really think too much about at the time.
+I mean, why would I, right?

 Suburban life runs on routines, too.
 There are schedules and expectations, and people to keep it all moving.